 BELOW YOU WILL FIND INFORMATION ABOUT EACH OF THE EVENTS THAT HAPPEN DURING THE ROCKY MOUNTAIN AIRGUN CHALLENGE.

-100 YARD BENCHREST: The Garth Killpack Shooting Range in Hobble Creek Canyon is one of the toughest ranges to shoot at.
+THE R.M.A.C.
+100 BENCHREST: The Garth Killpack Shooting Range in Hobble Creek Canyon is one of the toughest ranges to shoot at.
 With wind howling down the canyon in the morning and switching back and forth mid-day this event will test competitors patience, skill and adaptability.
 The benchrest event will be held in 3 different rounds this year:

 2 Qualifying Rounds at 100 Yards.